 Suppose your company traded while insolvent?
-You run the risk by not taking preventative action of fraudulent trading while insolvent.
+You run the risk by not taking preventative action against fraudulent trading while insolvent.

-Directors remain required to act fast once you are aware of your companies Insolvency.
+Directors remain required to act quickly once you are aware of your company’s insolvency.
 Do not let PAYE arrears then grow.
-If you do, you may then be personally liable.
+If you do, you may be personally liable.

-Directors, however, must never take any demand requesting payment from HMRC carelessly.
+Directors, however, must never take any demand for payment from HMRC carelessly.

 Dealing with HMRC company debt.

 Options paying PAYE arrears?
 Exist which may help failing companies.
-Arrears of PAYE requires the action of one sort or the other.
+Arrears of PAYE require the action of one sort or the other.
 Tax does not go away.
-Focus on paying the arrears off; otherwise, the future is utilising an Insolvency procedure.
+Focus on paying the arrears off; otherwise, the future is utilising an insolvency procedure.

-A solvent company suffering a cash flow crisis can negotiate with HMRC to agree a time to pay arrangement.
-Take note, though, missing a payment will collapse the agreement and may lead to further problems if not the threat of compulsory liquidation.
+A solvent company suffering a cash flow crisis can negotiate with HMRC to agree on a time to pay arrangement.
+Take note, though, missing a payment will collapse the agreement and lead to further problems, if not compulsory liquidation.
 Tread carefully and only fully commit if you believe your arrangement will succeed—failing which consider options with the IP available to you.

 Emergency finance may be arranged using invoice factoring or invoice discounting.
-Possibly offering the money your company requires to settle company creditors while improving cash flow.
+Possibly offering the money your company requires settling company creditors while improving cash flow.

 Finally, assuming your company remains insolvent.
 Then a company administration protects the company from further action from HMRC and other creditors.
 Otherwise, HMRC may petition to wind up your company.
 Read further on HMRC Debt Management.